kmwallio/ThiefMD/docs/deets/index.md

 DocX, Odt, HTML, and other file acronyms can be dragged into the Library.
 Watch in wonder as they convert to Markdown under the covers.

 Once you've made your changes, feel free to export them back.
-Or even [export them to something else](tips/novel-writing#sharing-your-work).
+Or even [export them to something else](/tips/novel-writing#sharing-your-work).

+<div class="clear"></div>

 ## Theme Support